PaulApivat/paulapivat/content/technical_notes/example_tech/rstats_tip4.md

 Here the example are countries' *average percentages* of the population with, broadly speaking, ICT Skills as determine by the Sustainable Development Goals, [Indicator 4.4.1](https://unstats.un.org/wiki/display/SDGeHandbook/Indicator+4.4.1).

-There are two methods.
+There are three methods.
 First, manually calculating values for the 25th, 50th and 75th percentile with the `quantile()` function.

 ```
 # Country mean_values at 25th, 50th and 75th percentile